JiahangWu/Prediction-Uncertainty-Estimation/README.md

 # Decision-Making-with-Motion-Prediction-Uncertainty-Estimation

-We will open our code that uncertainty estimation of motion prediction after the paper was published.
+We will release the source code of uncertianty estimation part in this paper if it is accepted.